wombleton/gitlaw-nz/acts/U/Unclaimed Money Act 1971.md

     *   (b) which would have so become unclaimed money if it were not money of any of the kinds referred to in subsection (2),---

-    the holder or that personal representative may, if he thinks fit, pay the money to the Commissioner and furnish to the Commissioner particulars of the payment and of the person on whose behalf the money was held or to whom it was owed; and thereupon that money shall be deemed to be unclaimed money, and the provisions of this Act, as far as they are applicable, shall apply accordingly:
+    the holder or that personal representative may, if he thinks fit, pay the money to the Commissioner and furnish to the Commissioner particulars of the payment and of the person on whose behalf the money was held or to whom it was owed; and thereupon that money shall be deemed to be unclaimed money, and the provisions of this Act, as far as they are applicable, shall apply accordingly.

-    provided that this subsection shall not apply to any money of the kind referred to in section 330 of the Companies Act 1955\.

     (4) In subsection (2) the expression _mutual association_ means any body or association of persons, whether incorporated or not, which enters into transactions of a mutual character with its members, whether or not it also enters into transactions with other persons.

     Compare: 1908 No 201 s 2; 1932 No 11 [s 26][25]

     Section 4(1) proviso paragraph (i): amended, on 24 March 1988, by section 2 of the Unclaimed Money Amendment Act 1988 (1988 No 9).

+    Section 4(3): amended, on 5 December 2013, by [section 14][26] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 4(3) proviso: repealed, on 5 December 2013, by [section 14][26] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 5 Holder